-A felony conviction is punishable by custody in state prison for up to four years.
+A felony conviction is punishable by custody in jail or state prison for up to four years.

 Our California criminal defense attorneys will discuss the following in this article:

 - 1. When is child abduction a crime?

 - 2. How can a defense attorney help?